-The Organization has a SIMPLE IRA retirement plan in which all employees are eligible.
-Each calendar year, the Organization makes a matching contribution equal to the employee's salary reduction contributions up to a limit of 3% of the employee's compensation.
-The Organization contributed \$9,532 for the year ended June 30, 2021.
+The Organization has a SIMPLE IRA retirement plan in which all employees are eligible to participate.
+Each calendar year, the Organization makes matching contributions equal to the employee's contributions, not to exceed 3% of the employee's compensation.
+The Organization contributed \$10,221 for the year ended June 30, 2022.